nicholaswilde/recipes/docs/sauces-and-dressings/salsa-ranchera.md

 ### Step 3

-Transfer to a high-speed blender and add the vegan bacon, fresh thyme, tamari soy sauce, agave nectar, hot sauce, and salt.
+Transfer to a high-speed blender and add the [coconut bacon][2], fresh thyme, tamari soy sauce, agave nectar, hot sauce, and salt.

 ### Step 4